John Gibson (editor and journalist): Negative view

 Thomas Jones, who was a student at University College Wales, Aberystwyth in the 1890s, described Gibson as "a stranger in an alien and narrow community, unhappy in his domestic life, lonely, and despite his large physical frame, highly sensitive.
 He made few friends and many enemies."

 Appreciation

-Gibson was knighted in 1915, but died on 16 July in the same year.
+Gibson was knighted in 1915, and died on 16 July in the same year, aged 74.